pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Question:** Do you need to use a `./` to require the package?
 Why or why not?

 * **Your Answer:**
+I did not use a './' to use the package.
+We don't have a 'moment' file.
+The 'moment' package is what is getting pulled in.
 ---

 - [ ] Move your `profile.js` file into a `src/` folder.
 Update the path in your `index.js` file to ensure everything continues to work.